Don't walk through the portal to look

 I ran my fingers over the aged stone and I actually trembled at the thought of all the effort and dedication that must have gone into chiseling each rock to perfection and maintaining the same exact design on every rock.

-The thing I saw next blew my head off.
-DSCN6346this was the inverted image of the front tower seen deep inside the temple, far away from the actual structure, through a pin hole.
+The thing I saw next blew my head off. this was the inverted image of the front tower seen deep inside the temple, far away from the actual structure, through a pin hole.
 I do not know if the artists stumbled on this by chance or the builders did it on purpose.
 If they did it makes you wonder the intelligence that was there more than 2000 years ago.

 I didn’t want to stop looking at the sculpted rocks, wanting to just sit there and absorb the magnificence of the whole place.
 But Hampi isn't small and to explore the place you need to keep moving.